This classic sweet potato casserole recipe with a crunchy brown sugar pecan topping AND melted marshmallows is a must have for the holidays.

 Can you freeze sweet potato casserole?

 While you can freeze the sweet potato base, I do not recommend freezing the casserole with the toppings on top.
 To freeze the casserole base, first make sure the base has completely cooled.
-Then, place plastic wrap directly on the sweet potato casserole.
+Then, place plastic wrap directly on the casserole.
 Place another sheet of plastic wrap around the pan.
 This double wrap will help prevent ice crystals from forming.
 Freeze for up to one month.

-Can I make this sweet potato casserole healthy?
+Can I make this casserole healthy?

 You can adjust the ingredients to be more healthy than the sweet potato casserole recipe I’m sharing below.
 Here are a few ideas:

 - Reduce the sugar in the base or replace it with pure maple sugar OR coconut sugar.

 - Replace the evaporated milk with 1% milk (I do not recommend skim).

 - Use coconut oil in place of butter for the pecan topping

 - For more ideas on healthy ingredient swaps, check out this recipe.